hyperspy/hyperspy/doc/dev_guide/testing.rst

 Both locally and on Azure Pipelines, plot tests should be run against specific versions of matplotlib and freetype, defined in `conda_environment_dev.yml
 <https://github.com/hyperspy/hyperspy/blob/RELEASE_next_minor/conda_environment_dev.yml>`__.
-Small changes different versions of matplotlib/freetype generate figures can make tests fail.
-During hyperspy source installation, this also restricts the python version that is supported.
+Small changes between different versions of matplotlib/freetype, which generate the figures, can result in failing tests.
+During installation of the hyperspy source including all development dependencies (``hyperspy-dev``), this also restricts the python version that is supported.
 For this reason, the ``--mpl`` tests are not run for all python versions in the pipelines, and might be skipped when running tests locally depending on the python/matplotlib/freetype version.